RadialDevGroup/ombudsman/PAIRING.md

 ### Culture / Accountability

-Long stretches of independent work, work in the context of a negative developer culture, or overall deficiencies in developer ergonomics can lead to poor work ethic, apathy, and inattention to quality.
-Whereas continuous integration provides a degree of accountability with respect to testing, only a culture of accountability can ensure that code is being appropriately tested and that practices that produce quality results are being followed.
+**Long stretches of independent work, work in the context of a negative developer culture, or overall deficiencies in developer ergonomics can lead to poor work ethic, apathy, and inattention to quality.
+Whereas continuous integration provides a degree of accountability with respect to testing, only a culture of accountability can ensure that code is being appropriately tested and that practices that produce quality results are being followed.**

 Kim doesn't really like to write test because other developers on the project rarely run the tests and frequently commit broken tests to master.

-> WIP BLAH BLAH
+> Kim can help to develop a culture of testing by pairing with other members of the team.
+As each team member shares Kim's experience -- having to fix broken tests in master, adding tests, and reporting regressions -- they begin to understand the frustration and loneliness of being the only member of the team to write tests.
+Care must be taken.
+It is not uncommon for this process to initially reduce overall morale within the team, because the burden of sole responsibility produces powerful emotions.
+It is critical for Kim to be successful, by committing to run the tests, and to continue writing them.
+This commitment can be the basis of hope for other members of the team, and each one that hears this commitment will have hope and be more diligent -- no-one wants to make Kim's day any harder, and knowing she is on their side will help them to keep up the habit, themself.

-> By pairing, developers reinforce the company's culture of care and accountability by ensuring that code is applicable to the current work item, tested thorougly, and ready for release when completed.
+*By pairing, developers reinforce the company's culture of care and accountability by ensuring that code is applicable to the current work item, tested thorougly, and ready for release when completed.*

 ### Consistent Delivery